How To Free Range Chickens Next To Your Garden

 So, then why on earth did I choose to permanently house my chickens right next to my garden?
 Well simple, I have learned to make them work for me and not against me.

-It also assures me that my hens are safe inside of their coop during twilight and daybreak when it is still a bit dark out.
-(If you still need to predator proof your coop, you can read How to Create a Predator Free Chicken Run)
+Next, it assures me that my hens are safe inside of their coop during twilight and daybreak when it is still a bit dark out.

-When they are free-ranging, I check on them more often.
+When our chickens are free-ranging, I check on them more often.
 Hens have a one-track mind especially when they are scratching for treats and can quickly find themselves in trouble without even realizing it.

 Chickens love slugs and grubs which in our area is a garden destroyer.
 So having my gals eat as much as possible for as long as possible has completely changed my summer harvest from dismal to amazing!

 How to Free Range Your Chickens Next to Your Garden

 Tip #1.
 Limit the Time You Chickens are Free Ranging

 As you read above this is important for your hen’s safety and your egg’s safety as well.
 You can’t enjoy or sell your eggs if you can’t find them.
 Letting hens out later in the day will keep those eggs in nesting boxes where they will be protected until you collect them.